humannum14916/Orynx/README.md

 Aside from that, Orynx is very similar to JS, and even shares the ability to be run in NodeJS and on webpages.

 ## Downloading and setting up Orynx
-While the Orynx language can be used anywhere Javascript is available, this version of the language is designed to be used from a command line, specifically on Linux.
+While the Orynx language can be used anywhere Javascript is available, this version of the language is designed to be used from a command line.
 If you want to use Orynx in another environment, see the section "Orynx and Javascript".

 To install Orynx, run the following commands:
 ```bash